This information applies to version(s): 2018, 2, 3, 4, 5, 6

 To simplify this procedure, we created a Cleaning Tool that will search for and delete these files for you and assist with Nik Collection installation and usage.
 This tool will be permanently updated.

-NOTE: We do not delete any presets, images, or personal files: the tool searches only for the files with specific names that relate to old settings and former Nik Collection tools.
+NOTE: We do not delete any presets, images, or your personal files: the tool searches only for the files with specific names that relate to old settings and former Nik Collection tools.

 Please follow these steps to clean up the software installation: